 - the presence of blood and pus in the urine

-- the feeling that the bladder is not completely emptied after urination
+- the feeling that the bladder is not completely emptied after urinating

 Severe forms of urinary tract infections are accompanied by fever, chills, and even nausea and vomiting.
 This is the case with acute pyelonephritis.

-During a doctor’s appointment, they usually perform a urine test with a dipstick to confirm the presence of bacteria.
-They supplement this with a urine culture (cytobacteriological examination) to tailor antibiotic treatment.
+During a consultation with a doctor, they usually perform a urine test with a dipstick to confirm the presence of bacteria.
+They complete their analysis with an ECBU (cytobacteriological examination of the urine) to adapt the antibiotic treatment.

-Also read the A natural antibiotic to fight infections?
+Also read A natural antibiotic to fight infections?
 Here are 10

-Bacterial resistance to antibiotics is a major public health issue and urinary tract infections caused by antibiotic-resistant bacteria are the subject of studies.
-Natural solutions to support treatments or prevent infections present an opportunity to combat this scourge.
+Bacterial resistance to antibiotics is a major public health issue and urinary tract infections caused by antibiotic-resistant bacteria are the subject of research.
+Natural solutions to support treatments or prevent infections represent an opportunity to fight this scourge.